Brad Pitt Dating Again? Not Exactly, But He’s Doing This Instead

 “He’s in very good shape.”

 Besides, Brad Pitt has also been spending a lot of time with his kids – which may be one of the reasons why the Fury actor has been absent from the dating world since the split from Jolie.
-Brad Pitt and Jolie share six kids together: 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh and eight-year-old twins Knox and Vivienne, all of whom share the last name Jolie-Pitt, according to E!
+Brad Pitt and Jolie share six kids together: 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and 8-year-old twins Knox and Vivienne, all of whom share the last name Jolie-Pitt, according to E!
 News.

 Brad Pitt and Jolie recently hired a private judge to resolve their divorce and custody issues.
 It makes the divorcing process much easier now that the former couple are once again communicating.
 And while Brad Pitt’s kids would probably be excited to see their dad play Cable in the Deadpool sequel, they do have other projects of their dad’s to look forward to.
 Pitt will next appear in Netflix’s War Machine.